nicole-hjlin/data-science/predicting-online-news-popularity/README.md

 # Predicting Online News Popularity with Regression and Classification Models
 ---
-__This report is part of a group project from my Machine Learning course.
+__This report is part of a group project from my Machine Learning course at the LSE.
 The goal is to play with and evaluate different machine learning models.__